Reverse logistics: our management of product returns

 - Customer Satisfaction: The ability to easily return products increases customer satisfaction and loyalty.

-- Sustainability: It allows the recycling and reuse of products and materials, thus contributing to more ecological practices.
+- Sustainability: It allows for the recycling and reuse of products and materials, thus contributing to more environmentally friendly practices .

 - Cost Reduction: By recovering and reusing products or components, businesses can reduce their production and supply costs.